Hispanic Heritage Month: Lake View High School Spanish Club gives back to community

 “We start in October, we start with our blood drive, we have a fall and spring blood drive,” Castanuela-Thiers said.
 “In December we have so many projects because we like to give back to the elderly.
 We do Christmas gifts for the elderly.
 We adopt a mom, sometimes it’s two or three moms if we can afford it.
 We do a little toy drive, we actually take the toys down to like a local Walmart because they are doing the toys for the marines, the Toys for Tots.”

-Castanuela-Thiers said though that community service, the students see, firsthand, some of the struggles the Hispanic community deals with.
+Castanuela-Thiers said through that community service, the students see, firsthand, some of the struggles the Hispanic community deals with.

 “The Hispanic Culture is one that does not want to actually ask for help, so we try to help them because there is this huge need, and so those are the kids that are like, oh we are kind of giving back to our own race,” Castanuela-Thiers said.